 - Geographical restrictions for account holders

 Binance and Kraken are large crypto exchanges that let their users trade a wide range of popular cryptocurrencies.
 Both have considerable daily trading volumes as well.
-The primary advantages that set Binance apart from the competition are its wide range of available cryptocurrencies, it’s very low trading fees — some of the lowest amongst its competitors, the relatively easy-to-use and diverse payment options, and its top position among the top exchanges in terms of the trading volume.
+The primary advantages that set Binance apart from the competition are its wide range of available cryptocurrencies, it’s very low trading fees — some of the lowest amongst its competitors, its relatively easy-to-use and diverse payment options, and its top position among the top exchanges in terms of the trading volume.

-However, Kraken remains firmly ahead for practically everything else.
+However, Kraken remains firmly ahead of practically everything else.
 The platform has a better mobile app, offers crypto staking services, offers superior customer assistance, and allows customers to execute trades on different exchanges at their discretion.